Walker (film): Soundtrack

 Joe Strummer had worked previously with Cox on Sid and Nancy and Straight to Hell, contributing songs to their respective soundtracks.
 He wanted to compose an entire score for a film and Walker afforded him such an opportunity.
 After filming his small part in the film, he would go back to his room and record bits of music onto a four-track cassette using an acoustic guitar and a little plastic synthesizer with guitarist Zander Schloss.
 They drew inspiration from local music played in bars – a mix of reggae, calypso and Brazilian music.

 Reception

 Walker originally garnered polarized reviews.
 Rita Kempley wrote that "it's gross as it is muddled as it is absurd" in her review for The Washington Post.
 Fellow Washington Post reviewer Desson Howe criticized the "perplexing fusion of cartoon and docudrama..."
 In his review for Newsweek, David Ansen wrote that "[Cox's] scenes have no shape, his characters are stick figures, the wit is undergraduate and his soggy set pieces of slow-motion carnage are third-rate Peckinpah imitations."
 Gene Siskel gave the film zero stars and called it "unquestionably one of the worst films of the year, made even more shocking because it was directed by the often inventive Alex Cox."
 Gene Siskel's cohost Roger Ebert also gave the film a rare zero-star rating and each critic gave it a thumbs down.
+Ebert's print review in The Chicago Sun-Times said Walker was so bad Harris and Matlin should find new agents, and the film overall was "pointless and increasingly obnoxious" and betrayed the promise of Cox's early films Repo Man and Sid & Nancy which Ebert admired.